Neologik-Customer/neo-client-onboarding/FINISHING-STEPS-GUIDE.md

   - Microsoft Teams app package file (.zip)
 - ✅ You have the necessary permissions:
   - DNS management access for your domain
-  - Global Administrator or Cloud Application Administrator role in Azure AD (Entra ID)
+  - Global Administrator or Privileged Role Administrator role in Azure AD (Entra ID)
   - Teams Administrator role in Microsoft 365 Admin Center

 ---